 When folders are displayed, clicking a folder shows an overview of the folder's content in the Properties window.

 The properties that are displayed in the Properties window depend on the database object that is currently selected in the Online Browser or Design Editor window.
 If an object has child objects, the content of the Properties window changes in accordance with the level to which you expand the object, that is, only properties for expanded items are displayed in the Properties window.

-For the data source connection, DatabaseSpy displays the same properties like in the Project window.
+For the data source connection, DatabaseSpy displays the same properties as it does in the Project window.
 The properties that are displayed when you click on a database in the Online Browser are for information purposes only and cannot be changed.